DevOpsWithDimas/old.devopswithdimas.github.io/_posts/kubernetes/03-pod-containers/2022-06-11-03g-pod-resource-request-and-limit.markdown

 In this exercise, you create a Pod that has a CPU request so big that it exceeds the capacity of any Node in your cluster.
 Here is the configuration file for a Pod that has one Container.

-{% gits page.gist "03g-pod-resource-cpus-more-than-node.yaml" %}
+{% gist page.gist "03g-pod-resource-cpus-more-than-node.yaml" %}

 Jika dijalankan seperti berikut: